Czech Republic: Military

-The Czech armed forces consist of the Czech Land Forces, the Czech Air Force and of specialized support units.
+The Czech Armed Forces consist of the Czech Land Forces, the Czech Air Force and of specialized support units.
 The armed forces are managed by the Ministry of Defence.
-The President of the Czech Republic is Commander-in-chief of the armed forces.
-In 2004 the army transformed itself into a fully professional organization and compulsory military service was abolished.
-The country has been a member of NATO since 12 March 1999.
+The president is commander-in-chief of the armed forces.
+In 2004 the army became a fully professional organization, and compulsory military service was abolished.
 Defence spending is approximately 1.28% of the GDP (2021).
 The armed forces are charged with protecting the Czech Republic and its allies, promoting global security interests, and contributing to NATO.

-Currently, as a member of NATO, the Czech military are participating in the Resolute Support and KFOR operations and have soldiers in Afghanistan, Mali, Bosnia and Herzegovina, Kosovo, Egypt, Israel and Somalia.
-The Czech Air Force also served in the Baltic states and Iceland.
+As a member of NATO, the military participated in the Resolute Support Mission and Kosovo Force operations.
+The Czech Air Force served in the Baltic states and Iceland.
 The main equipment of the Czech military includes JAS 39 Gripen multi-role fighters, Aero L-159 Alca combat aircraft, AH-1Z Viper attack helicopters, armored vehicles (Pandur II, BVP-2) and tanks (T-72M4CZ and Leopard 2A4).

 Human rights

 Human rights in the Czech Republic are guaranteed by the Charter of Fundamental Rights and Freedoms and international treaties on human rights.
 Nevertheless, there were cases of human rights violations such as discrimination against Roma children, for which the European Commission asked the Czech Republic to provide an explanation, or the illegal sterilization of Roma women, for which the government apologized.

-People of the same sex can enter into a "registered partnership" in the Czech Republic.
-Conducting same-sex marriage is not legal under current Czech law.
+People of the same sex can enter into a "registered partnership".
+Conducting same-sex marriage is not legal.

 Administrative divisions

-Since 2000, the Czech Republic has been divided into thirteen regions (Czech: kraje, singular kraj) and the capital city of Prague.
+The Czech Republic is divided into thirteen regions (Czech: kraje, singular kraj) and the capital city of Prague.
 Every region has its own elected regional assembly and a regional governor.
 In Prague, the assembly and presidential powers are executed by the city council and the mayor.

-The older seventy-six districts (okresy, singular okres) including three "statutory cities" (without Prague, which had special status) lost most of their importance in 1999 in an administrative reform; they remain as territorial divisions and seats of various branches of state administration.
+The 76 districts (okresy, singular okres) including three "statutory cities" (without Prague, which had special status) lost most of their importance in 1999 in an administrative reform; they remain as territorial divisions and seats of various branches of state administration.

 The smallest administrative units are obce (municipalities).
-As of 2021, the Czech Republic is divided into 6,254 municipalities.
+As of 2021, there are 6,254 municipalities.
 Cities and towns are also municipalities.
-The capital city of Prague is a region and municipality at the same time.
+Prague is both a region and a municipality.